-- To select other existing files, click in this field, you can also use the asterisk (\) and question mark (?) wildcard characters, as well as variables, in the file name to help you select one or more files (in the same directory) to add.
+- To select other existing files, click to browse to and select the files.
+In this field, you can also use the asterisk (\) and question mark (?) wildcard characters, as well as variables, in the file name to help you select one or more files (in the same directory) to add.
 To use this method: - 1.
 Specify the file directory by browsing to and selecting one of the files. - 2.
 Then modify the file name in the Files to Archive pane using wildcard characters and/or variables